-Q 41 Which criterion are the most important we considering sustainable broad locations for gypsies, travellers and travelling showped r Option 1 Near existing facilities and transport networks ++ Option 2 Previously Developed Land ++ Option 3 Established industrial or employment sites with spare land - Option 4 Anywhere in the urban area, subject to other planning considerations - Option 5 Any other location, please specify why you think this and provide any evidence you have for this ?
+Which criterion are the most important when considering sustainable broad locations for gypsies, travellers and travelling showpeople? or Option 1 Near existing facilities and transport networks ++ Option 2 Previously Developed Land ++ Option 3 Established industrial or employment sites with spare land - Option 4 Anywhere in the urban area, subject to other planning considerations - Option 5 Any other location, please specify why you think this and provide any evidence you have for this ?